powerapi-ng/powerapi-ng.github.io/docs/reference/database/sources_destinations.md

 A PowerAPI Formula uses Sources and Destinations in order to retrieve metrics and store estimations.

-For each Source/Destination the parameters to specify are differents.
+For each Source/Destination the parameters to specify are different.
 For each one of them, its parameters are specified in following sections.

 ## Summary